villares/material-aulas/Processing-Python/noise.md

 ## *Perlin noise*
 #### Ruído de Perlin

-><i>An algorithm known as “Perlin noise,” named for its inventor Ken Perlin, takes this concept into account.
+>*An algorithm known as “Perlin noise,” named for its inventor Ken Perlin, takes this concept into account.
 Perlin developed the noise function while working on the original Tron movie in the early 1980s; it was designed to create procedural textures for computer-generated effects.
 In 1997 Perlin won an Academy Award in technical achievement for this work.
-Perlin noise can be used to generate various effects with natural qualities, such as clouds, landscapes, and patterned textures like marble.</i></br>
+Perlin noise can be used to generate various effects with natural qualities, such as clouds, landscapes, and patterned textures like marble.*
+>
-><i>Perlin noise has a more organic appearance because it produces a naturally ordered (“smooth”) sequence of pseudo-random numbers.
-The graph on the left below shows Perlin noise over time, with the x-axis representing time; note the smoothness of the curve.</i></br>
+>*Perlin noise has a more organic appearance because it produces a naturally ordered (“smooth”) sequence of pseudo-random numbers.
+The graph on the left below shows Perlin noise over time, with the x-axis representing time; note the smoothness of the curve.*
+>
 >(Trecho de [*The Nature of Code*](https://natureofcode.com/book/introduction/), 2012, de Daniel Shiffman.)

 ### *Perlin Noise* 1D